NON-Encoding/NON-Encoding.github.io/index.md

 handful of crucial properties emerge that make arithmetic of common text processing tasks simpler and more efficient.

-Definiteness
-: There is one and only one sequence of bytes to represent a particular character.
-Characters do encode meaning, never presentation aspects.
+**Definiteness:** There is one and only one sequence of bytes to represent a particular character.
+Characters do encode meaning, never presentation aspects:

-  > 1 character **=** 1 code **=** 1 sequence of bytes
+_1 character **=** 1 code **=** 1 sequence of bytes_.

-Analogousness
-: If two sequences of bytes are equal they always do represent the same sequence of characters.
+**Analogousness:** If two sequences of bytes are equal they always do represent the same sequence of characters:

-  > bytes of a sequence of characters **=** sequence of bytes of those characters
+_bytes of a sequence of characters **=** sequence of bytes of those characters_.

-Reducibility
-: > reduction to Roman/ASCII is done by dropping all but a character's last byte.
+**Reducibility:** Reduction to Roman/ASCII is done by dropping all but a character's last byte.
+This implies that characters that are not based on Roman letters or digits never have a final byte that would indicate such a relation.

-Composability
-: > composition of letters and diacritics is done by adding bytes or codes
+**Composability:** composition of letters and diacritics is done by adding bytes or codes.
+It follows that characters that are not independent (and as such also not members of a alphabet) do use the `NUL` final byte.

-Alphabetical Arrangement
-: > position and distance between letters or digits within the same alphabet is calculated by adding and subtracting their codes
+**Alphabetical Arrangement:** position and distance between letters or digits within the same alphabet is calculated by adding and subtracting their codes.

 <!--
 ### Arithmetic's